-- Writing on the Fault Line: Haitian Literature and the Earthquake of 2010 (Liverpool University Press, 2014).
+- Writing on the Fault Line: Haitian Literature and the Earthquake of 2010 (University of Liverpool Press, 2014).

-- Tropical Apocalypse: Haiti and the Caribbean End Times (under review).
+- Tropical Apocalypse: Haiti and the Caribbean End Times (University of Virginia Press, 2015).

 - Reinterpreting the Haitian Revolution and its Cultural Aftershocks, co-edited with Elizabeth Walcott-Hackshaw (Kingston, Jamaica: University of the West Indies Press, 2006).